meisty/meisty.github.io/_posts/2022-02-22-HTBGoodGames.md

 [<img src="../images/good_games/deepce_results.png"
   style="width: 800px;"/>](../images/good_games/deepce_results.png)

 From the results I could see a potential IP for the host machine of `172.19.0.1`.
-I could have tried to enumerate what ports were open on this IP but I thought I would try my luck with SSH and wondered if the admin had reused the same password again.
+I could have tried to enumerate which ports were open on this IP but I thought I would try my luck with SSH and wondered if the admin had reused the same password again.
 Surely not...

 [<img src="../images/good_games/ssh_success.png"
   style="width: 800px;"/>](../images/good_games/ssh_success.png)